Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Introduction

-In the case of a closed waveguide of length $L$, coupled to two emitters, one can find \textit{resonant} eigenstates of the joint emitter-photon Hamiltonian whose eigenvalues correspond, through the field dispersion relation, to the frequency of a stationary wave confined in one of the two distances that separate the emitters~\cite{Lonigro2021a}.
-A particularly interesting situation occurs when the energy of a stationary photon confined in the shorter path between the two emitters, of length $d$, coincides with the energy of a photon confined in the longer path between the emitters, of length $L-d$.
-In Ref.~\cite{Lonigro2021a}, it was conjectured that a quasi-degenerate pair of eigenstates, characterized by the photon amplitude concentrated in the shorter and in the longer path, can occur in the spectrum of the system Hamiltonian.
-If the emitter excitation is predominant over the field excitation, the eigenstates related to such a pair of energies should be characterized by opposite spatial symmetry with respect to the midpoint between the emitters.
-Under certain conditions, such an energy separation could be suitable to coherently address and manipulate the system as effectively two-level \cite{Lonigro2021a}.
-Two-level systems that are robust, yet easy to coherently manipulate using external driving field form the backbone of quantum computing architectures.
-To fully fathom the utility of these complementary pairs of resonant states, it is therefore extremely necessary to characterize them.
+In the case of a closed waveguide forming a ring of length $L$, coupled to two emitters, one can find \textit{resonant} eigenstates of the joint emitter-photon Hamiltonian whose eigenvalues correspond, through the field dispersion relation, to~the frequency of a stationary wave confined in one of the two waveguide segments that separate the emitters~\cite{Lonigro2021a}.
+A~particularly interesting situation occurs when the energy of a stationary photon confined in the shorter segment between the two emitters, of~length $d$, coincides with the energy of a photon confined in the longer segment between the emitters, of~length $L-d$.
+In~Ref.~\cite{Lonigro2021a}, it was conjectured that a quasi-degenerate pair of eigenstates, characterized by the photon amplitude concentrated in the shorter and in the longer path, can occur in the spectrum of the system Hamiltonian.
+If~the emitter excitation is predominant over the field excitation, the~eigenstates related to such a pair of energies should be characterized by opposite spatial symmetry with respect to the midpoint between the emitters.
+Under~certain conditions, such an energy separation could be suitable to coherently address and manipulate the system as effectively two-level (logical qubit)~\cite{Lonigro2021a}.
+Two-level systems that are robust, yet easy to coherently manipulate using external driving fields form the backbone of quantum computing architectures~\cite{nielsenchuang,benenti}.
+To~fully fathom the utility of these complementary pairs of resonant states, it is therefore extremely necessary to characterize~them.